monoclecat/py-monocle-cms/README.md

 To save you the click: Switch to your desired root directory in a terminal and create a project with the command `django-admin startproject mysite`.
 Enter the newly created directory and run `python3 manage.py migrate` to initialize the project.

-2. Download the py_monocle_cms app like so: `django-admin startapp --template=https://github.com/monoclecat/py_monocle_cms/archive/master.zip py_monocle_cms` and then run the `migrate` command once more.
+2. Download the py_monocle_cms app like so: `django-admin startapp --template=https://github.com/monoclecat/py_monocle_cms/archive/master.zip py_monocle_cms`.

     _If you get an error saying "certificate verify failed", you need to install the certificates by running `/Applications/Python\ 3.6/Install\ Certificates.command`.
 Now delete the empty py_monocle_cms folder and repeat the step._